-The Registrar's Office, the Financial Aid Office, the Bursar's Office and the academic department coordinate the registration process, which includes the selection of courses, completion of forms and payment of college fees.
-Advance registration takes place mid-semester for second and later term matriculated students.
-The advising process helps students decide which courses to take; accordingly, matriculated students must have advisor approval before registering for any course.
+The Registrar's Office, the Financial Aid Office and the Bursar's Office coordinate the registration process, which includes registering for courses, completion of forms and payment of college tuition and fees.
+Matriculated students must have advisor approval before registering for any course.
 Non-matriculated students may register during the open registration period before the start of each term, pending available space and the meeting of prerequisites or instructor approval.

-Students should understand that by registering for courses at LRCC, they are financially obligated for ALL costs related to the registered course(s).
+Students should understand by registering for courses at LRCC, they are financially obligated for ALL costs related to the registered course(s).
 Upon a drop or withdrawal, it is understood they will be responsible for all charges as noted in the student catalog and handbook.
 If they do not make payment in full, it is understood that their account may be reported to the credit bureau and/or turned over to an outside collection agency.
 It is also understood they will be responsible for the costs of the outside collection agency and/or any legal fees and bounced check fees under RSA 6:11 which may add a significant cost to their existing account balance.